-This section should describe what references exist which guide the system design.
+This section of the system design document should describe what references exist which guide the system design.
 These references may be internal or external.
 Examples of references include white papers.
 System analyses, organizational standards, industry standards, meeting minutes/summaries, and findings.
 This section should provide a list of such references but the descriptions should be general and not include much detail since the documents on the list can be referred to individually if more information is needed.

 The MMS tool is designed in accordance with several organizational guidelines, standards, analyses, and findings.
 These references serve as the basis for the requirement of a new maintenance management system.
 The following is a list of references.
 It should be noted that some of these documents are periodically updated and if more detailed information is needed, they should be referred to individually.

 - Acme Corp.
 IT Security Policies and Guidelines, Oct 10, 20xx

 - Acme Corp.
 Hardware and Software Catalog, Jun 2, 20xx

 - Acme Corp.
 Program Management Office (PMO) Policies and Guidelines Feb 7, 20xx